-To secure its obligations, the Fund can accept all collateral that corresponds in particular to the regulations of CSSF Circulars 08/356, 11/512 and 14/592.
+To secure its obligations, the Fund can accept all collateral that corresponds, in particular, to the regulations of CSSF Circulars 08/356, 11/512 and 14/592.

+a) In general, collateral for transactions with OTC derivatives (not including currency futures) must be provided in one of the following forms:
-- a) In the case of a securities loan, this collateral shall have been received before or at the time of the transfer of the securities lent.
-If the securities are lent via intermediaries, the transfer of the securities can take place before receipt of the collateral as long as the respective intermediary ensures the orderly completion of the transaction.
-Such intermediary can provide collateral in place of the borrower. - b) In general, collateral for securities lending transactions, reverse repurchase agreement transactions and transactions with OTC derivatives (not including currency futures) must be provided in one of the following forms: - liquid assets such as cash, short-term bank deposits, money market instruments according to the definition in Directive 2007/16/EC, letters of credit and first-demand guarantees that are issued by top-rated credit institutions not affiliated with the counterparty, or bonds issued by an OECD member country or its local authorities or by supranational institutions and authorities at local, regional or international level, irrespective of their residual term to maturity;

-- units of a UCI investing in money market instruments that calculates a net asset value daily and has a rating of AAA or an equivalent rating; - units of a UCITS that invests primarily in the bonds and equities listed under the next two indents: - bonds (irrespective of their residual term to maturity) issued or guaranteed by top-rated issuers with appropriate liquidity; or - equities admitted to or trading in a regulated market in a member state of the European Union or on a stock exchange in an OECD member country, as long as these equities are contained in a major index. - c) Collateral that is not provided in the form of cash or units of UCIs/UCITS must have been issued by a legal entity that is not affiliated with the counterparty.
+- liquid assets such as cash, short-term bank deposits, money market instruments according to the definition in Directive 2007/16/EC, letters of credit and first-demand guarantees that are issued by top-rated credit institutions not affiliated with the counterparty, or bonds issued by an OECD member country or its local authorities or by supranational institutions and authorities at local, regional or international level, irrespective of their residual term to maturity; - units of a UCI investing in money market instruments that calculates a net asset value daily and has a rating of AAA or an equivalent rating; - units of a UCITS that invests primarily in the bonds and equities listed under the next two indents; - bonds (irrespective of their residual term to maturity) issued or guaranteed by top-rated issuers with appropriate liquidity; or - equities admitted to or trading in a regulated market in a member state of the European Union or on a stock exchange in an OECD member country, as long as these equities are contained in a major index.

+b) Collateral that is not provided in the form of cash or units of UCIs/UCITS must have been issued by a legal entity that is not affiliated with the counterparty.

 All non-cash collateral received should be highly liquid and traded at a transparent price on a regulated market or within a multilateral trading system so that it can be sold in the short term at a price close to the valuation established prior to the sale.
-The collateral received should also comply with the provisions of article 56 of the UCITS Directive
+The collateral received should also comply with the provisions of article 56 of the UCITS Directive.

-- d) If collateral provided in the form of cash exposes the Fund to a credit risk with respect to the administrator of this collateral, such exposure shall be subject to the 20% restriction indicated in article 43 (1) of the Law of 2010.
-In addition, such cash collateral may not be held in custody by the counterparty unless it is legally protected from the consequences of a default of the counterparty. - e) Non-cash collateral may not be held in custody by the counterparty unless it is adequately segregated from the counterparty's own assets. - f) Collateral that is provided must be adequately diversified in terms of issuers, countries and markets.
+c) If collateral provided in the form of cash exposes the Fund to a credit risk with respect to the administrator of this collateral, such exposure shall be subject to the 20% restriction indicated in article 43 (1) of the Law of 2010.
+In addition, such cash collateral may not be held in custody by the counterparty unless it is legally protected from the consequences of a default of the counterparty.

+d) Non-cash collateral may not be held in custody by the counterparty unless it is adequately segregated from the counterparty's own assets.

+e) Collateral that is provided must be adequately diversified in terms of issuers, countries and markets.
 If collateral fulfils a series of criteria such as standards for liquidity, valuation, credit quality of the issuer, correlation and diversification, it can be offset against the gross commitment of the counterparty.
 If collateral is offset, its value may be discounted by a certain percentage depending on the price volatility of the security.
 This discount (or haircut) is intended to compensate for short-term fluctuations in the value of the commitment and the collateral.
 As a rule, no discounts are applied to cash collateral.